-We offer strategic support to help promoters and beneficiaries inside and outside the European Union realise their projects.
+We offer strategic support to help promoters and beneficiaries inside the European Union and worldwide realise their projects.

 How does it work

 Our support takes many forms, such as campaigns to raise awareness about different funding options (financial instruments and investment platforms, in particular), strategies for designing a specific investment programme and help building up local teams’ skills.
 We enhance the competencies of promoters and beneficiaries, enabling them to embark on projects independently in the future.

 We support projects that focus on innovation, environmental and social sustainability, climate impact and circularity.

 Our extensive knowledge in the financial and technical aspects of preparing a project helps clients hone their strategy.

 Our experts bring unique technical and financial knowledge developed over more than a decade of working in a broad range of sectors and policy areas.

 Sharing of best practices

 Our clients learn best practices from EIB experts, local partners and external consultants on the ground.